DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 You can use IFTTT to set a rotating schedule of Tweets via Google Calendar.
 Or you can use Buffer.

-Post at least once daily, 1-2 of those posts should be content relating to your products but not your products.
-The rest of the posts should be promoting your products.
+Post at least once daily, 1-2 of those posts every week should be content relating to your products but not your products.
+The rest of the posts should be promoting your products or your shop.
 Sit down once a month and schedule out all your posts for the month in one day.
 This gives you more time to respond to questions and engage with your audience.

 Researching hashtags before planning out your posts will minimize the time you spend on Instagram as well.
 To research hashtags, go to Instagram search and start typing in a word you use to describe your product, picture, or post.
 Instagram will give you hashtag suggestions each with a number of posts next to it.
-You want hashtags that have at least 100,000 posts.
+You want hashtags that have at least 10,000 posts already on it.

 You can write down all the hashtags you want to use.
 If you’re anything like me create a spreadsheet to help so that the following month you can just check your spreadsheet.
 About every 3-4 months you will want to recheck your hashtags to make sure they are still relevant or within the numbers you need.